 If you wish to become a solicitor, you’ll need to look into applying for a vacation scheme, whereas if you’ve set your sights on a career as a barrister, you should find out about mini-pupillages.
 Our law careers advice includes plenty of tips on gaining work experience.

 Most employers will not expect you to have work experience in the relevant industry at this stage, but if you do, so much the better.
 You should make the most of any work experience you have in your application and show how you have developed your skills, whether this is through extracurricular activities at university or paid work such as a part-time retail job.

 Some big employers accept internship applications from graduates.
 You may also be able to make arrangements for other kinds of work experience, such as work shadowing or attending open days.
 Many small and medium-sized enterprises also arrange placements and these can offer good opportunities for early responsibility, plus insights into working life in a different kind of organisation.

 More advice to help you get an internship

 - Internship and work experience advice

 - Check out our employer hubs for tips on how to impress the employers that interest you

-Accountancy and financial management internship schemes and programmes
+Accountancy and financial management and financial services and insurance graduate schemes and programmes

 IT and telecoms internship schemes and programmes